Morecambe Bay and the Lakeland Fells

 The scenic splendour of the bay with its spectacular sunsets makes it a special place for locals and visitors alike.

-If you are looking for Morecambe Bay holiday cottages enquire here.
+If you are looking for a Morecambe Bay holiday cottage in Garnge-over-Sands enquire here.

 We invite you to stay at Lothlorien